aquaices/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*
 ## Part A. Plan

+To stage the interaction with your interactive device, think about:

+_Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?

+_Players:_ Who is involved in the interaction?
+Who else is there?
+If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
+Think through all the people who are in the setting.

+_Activity:_ What is happening between the actors?

+_Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).

+The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

 Setting: The interaction happens in the deep sea.
 The circumstance is a scientific exploration of the a certain area of the sea in the midnight.
 Players: A group of divers(about 5 people) is directly involved in the interaction.
 Also, there is a captain, some sailors and a commander of the whole event on the ship.
 Activity: The ship is parked in the area that the group would like to explore.
 Then, the diver get into the water by the instruction of the commander.
 They dive deeper in a few hours.
 At the destination depth, they adjust the brightness of their searchlight and observe the environment of the deep sea.